sliit-foss/zero2hero/docs/Express/express.md

 see for yourself.
 To get started, we first need to create an index.js file in our root directory.
 The name of this file can be changed into anything, but it needs to match what is specified over here in your package.json file which by default, is set to index.js.
-This marks the entry point to our application and even though our app will continue to function without it, it is good practice keeping it defined.
+This marks the entry point to our application and even though our app will continue to function without it, it is good practice to keep it defined.

 ![img_2.png](../assets/img/Express/express/img_2.png)